flyway/flywaydb.org/documentation/command/check.md

 |    check.tempUsername        | Username for the temporary database.
 Defaults to 'flyway.user'
 |    check.tempPassword        | Password for the temporary database.
 Defaults to 'flyway.password'
 |    check.outputLocation      | Destination folder for reports.
 Defaults to the current directory
 |    check.outputTypes         | Format of reports.
 Options are: 'json', and 'html'.
-Defaults to 'json'
+Defaults to 'html,json'

 #### Usage Example:
 ```